 Impact investing is gaining ground rapidly as an investment strategy and a way to address social and environmental issues.

-ESG investing can use several approaches such as Inclusion, Exclusion, and Integration.
-Impact investing is a fourth approach that aims to invest in firms that have a specific positive effect on social or environmental issues, while also providing a financial return to investors.
+Impact or community investing is a strategy that aims to invest in firms that have a specific positive effect on social or environmental issues, while also providing a financial return to investors.

 It usually involves goal-driven investments, for example in social housing projects to alleviate homelessness, or windfarms to promote clean energy.

-Impact investing has a common-sense appeal.
+This strategy has a common-sense appeal.
 It means investing in companies that are motivated and often set up specifically to make a positive difference.
-In contrast, other ESG styles might involve more complicated tasks, such as using shareholder action to change a company whose profits have primaril come from negative social or environmental practices.
+In contrast, other ESG styles might involve more complicated tasks, such as using shareholder action to change a company whose profits have primarily come from negative social or environmental practices.

 ‘Impact investments are investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.
 Impact investments can be made in both emerging and developed markets, and target a range of returns from below market to market rate, depending on investors’ strategic goals .’

 In contrast, some see other ESG investment styles as too vague, subjective or negative in approach.
-Many also see impact investing as a good alternative or complement to charitable giving as it incentivises the investee company to run more efficiently.
+Many also see it as a good alternative or complement to charitable giving as it incentivises the investee company to run more efficiently.

-Impact investing is the most concentrated and constrained style compared to Inclusion, Exclusion, and Integration based approaches.
+it is the most concentrated and constrained style of investing compared to Positive screening, Exclusion, and Integration based approaches.
 That means it has the least flexibility and diversification, although this can also give it more focus and conviction.

 There has been a lack of standardised measurement information available.
 Many managers and research firms still use their own tools, methods and terms.
 However, the increasing popularity of the United Nations Sustainable Development Goals (SDGs) as a framework for impact targets is helping address this.